tudstlennkozh/maylibre/README.md

 This script has been tested on Windows 10, with Python 3.8 and LibreOffice 6.4 on Exchange 2016 server.
 Please let us know if any other environment is working.

+You can also find some clues in [Troubleshootings.md](/Troubleshootings.md)

 ## Licensing

 [![Apache 2.0](https://img.shields.io/badge/license-Apache-blue)](/LICENSE)